 Samburu Community Farming

 The Samburu, a community of semi-nomadic pastoralists, live in Northern Kenya and suffer from unreliable rainfall, droughts, and floods.
 Malnutrition is pervasive; more than one-third of children under 5 years suffer from stunted development.
-This community continues to suffer acute drought conditions.
-Currently, we are assisting with food relief for schoolchildren and youth.
+Currently, we assist with food relief for schoolchildren and youth.